Mareeba: Education

 Mareeba State School is a government primary (Prep–6) school for boys and girls at Constance Street.
 In 2018, the school had an enrolment of 866 students with 69 teachers (64 full-time equivalent) and 48 non-teaching staff (33 full-time equivalent).
 In includes a special education program.

 St Thomas' School is a Catholic primary (Prep–6) school for boys and girls at 63 Constance Street.
 In 2018, the school had an enrolment of 426 students with 33 teachers (26 full-time equivalent) and 27 non-teaching staff (15 full-time equivalent).

 Mareeba State High School is a government secondary (7–12) school for boys and girls in Jasper Street.
 In 2018, the school had an enrolment of 732 students with 70 teachers (66 full-time equivalent) and 45 non-teaching staff (33 full-time equivalent).
 It includes a special education program.

 St Stephen's Catholic College is a Catholic secondary (7–12) school for boys and girls at 3 McIver Road.
 In 2018, the school had an enrolment of 555 students with 57 teachers (48 full-time equivalent) and 32 non-teaching staff (22 full-time equivalent).

 Health

 Mareeba Hospital is in the Tablelands Health District.
 It provides 52 beds, with surgical, maternity, pediatric, outpatient, emergency and x-ray facilities.

 Sports

 Mareeba Gladiators are the local rugby league team.
 The Gladiators participate in the Cairns District Rugby League competition.
 They last won the Premiership in 2007.

+The Mareeba Saints participated in the AFL Cairns reserves competition from 1983 to 1986, winning the competition twice. the Saints played out of Mareeba State High School.
+The club was disbanded due to lack of player numbers.